zbauer91/zbauer91.github.io/_posts/2018-03-11-first-job-offer.markdown

 #### Company Culture

-###### _What I wanted_
+###### _What I was looking for_
-I need a business I'm excited about working for.
+I want to work for a company where the employees are enthusiastic about their work.
 When I walk in your front door, I want to see smiling faces, enthusiasm in their work, and a passion when they talk about what they do to people they've never met.
 Some may call this an aspect of startup culture, but I don't think this needs to be relegated solely to tiny businesses with inflated aspirations.
 Every business can and should be a place that their employees look forward to spending their time at every day.
 If you can't meet this basic need, it makes getting up in the morning a chore.

 ###### _What I got_
 The three people I interviewed with didn't seem all too enthusiastic about discussing work.
 They talked extensively with me about my background and did a short coding challenge to show I could work with loops and recursion.
-They told me about their long commutes and how it's getting more expensive to live in Reston.
+They told me about their long commutes and how it's getting more expensive to live in their city.
 Overall, the entire experience was underwhelming.

 One huge red flag I got was when clearing up a few questions on the phone.
 I specifically asked about the apparent lack of enthusiasm, and was told about the people I interviewed with that "their enthusiasm might not show on their faces, but it show in the work they do."
 That's a no-go for me.
 I've never been passionate about a single thing in my life and not have it show on my face.

 #### Location

-###### _What I wanted_
+###### _What I was looking for_
 I wanted a place that would allow me the freedom to see friends regularly, bike-commute to work, and even be able to walk around and do literally anything without worrying about driving and parking.
 I wanted to attend meetups and have a variety of networking events and personal events to choose from.
 I wanted to live in a place where I could find like-minded people to share in my experiences with. in short, I wanted a big city: Any big city.

 ###### _What I got_
 This is something I didn't think through thoroughly before moving to DC.
-Before coming here, I would have said location wasn't a huge deal, but once I found out just how a city like Reston is lacking in so many areas, I realized location wasn't just about distance, but about personal and professional opportunity
+Before coming here, I would have said location wasn't a huge deal, but once I found out just how a city like this misses a lot of what I want, I realized location wasn't just about distance, but about personal and professional opportunity

-Distance from DC aside, Reston was a bad place for me for a lot of reasons.
+Distance from DC aside, This city was a bad place for me for a lot of reasons.
 For one, it's pretty much the suburbs.
 Pretentious, stone-facade town centers, nothing is walkable, biking is difficult, winding roads that don't follow a pattern, golf courses, lakes, etc. I don't like most of these things.
 I've lived in areas like this all of my life, and have relished living in a big city for the first time.
 Why would I give that up for a middle-of-the-road salary and maybe saving a little bit on housing?

 Now, don't me wrong, it's not _just_ DC that I like, it's any sizeable city that meets the above criteria.
 I used to think I loved Pittsburgh, and that living right on the edge of town would be acceptable.
 Even there I found that I was unsatisfied with how I couldn't walk out my door and do stuff.
 I wouldn't even bike anywhere because the city is so fragmented with respect to bike lanes and bike friendly roads.

 #### Opportunity

-###### _What I wanted_
+###### _What I was looking for_
 This one is a little more abstract to define outside of location.
 What I want is an opportunity to always learn new things in a way that contributes both to the team and to furthering my career.
 I want some sort of upward mobility as well, and don't want to be stuck at a particular _level_ for the rest of my career.
 I want telecommuting to be an option for down the line, and for businesses to be trusting of their employees in that regard.
 I tend to lump all of these things into _opportunity_.

 ###### _What I got_